Kaan Urgancıoğlu: Life and career

 Urgancıoğlu had his first role as the lead actor in a series based on the historical comic book Karaoğlan.
 He then had a role in the youth series Kampüsistan.
 He played in many popular series and films afterwards.
 In 2008 he went to the United States and studied acting there for 6 months.
-He is best known for playing Emir Kozcuoğlu in Kara Sevda, one of the most successful Turkish series internationally and the only Turkish series in history to win the International Emmy Award for "Best Telenovela", along with two other international awards.
+He is best known for playing Emir Kozcuoğlu in Kara Sevda (Endless Love), one of the most successful Turkish series internationally and first Turkish series in history to win the International Emmy Award for "Best Telenovela", along with two other international awards.
 He also starred in the Netflix original series Aşk 101, which premiered in 2020.
-In 2021, he began starring in Yargı and shared the leading roles with Pınar Deniz, with whom he had previously co-starred in Aşk 101.
+In 2021, he began starring in Yargı (Family Secrets) and shared the leading roles with Pınar Deniz, with whom he had previously co-starred in Aşk 101(Love 101).
+Yargi was second Turkish series in history to win the International Emmy Award for "Best Telenovela".
+The only two Turkish series ever to win an International Emmy Award both starred Kaan Urgancioglu in a leading role.
+He also took part in the movie "Operation Fortune", directed by Guy Ritchie and starring Jason Statham and Hugh Grant.

+Urgancıoğlu married Burcu Denizer on 19 June in Greece, Athens.